Google Sheet Integration

 After pressing Enter, the script will send your message to the specified MaiAgent AI assistant and display the AI assistant's response in that cell.

-You can let the maiagent function read the contents of another cell as the input message.
+You can have the maiagent function read content from other cells as input messages.

-Assume cell A1 contains the message you want to send; in another cell (for example, B1) you can enter:
+Suppose cell A1 contains the message you want to send, you can enter in another cell (e.g., B1):

 =maiagent(A1)